ArrowrIcon Home icon

 Identification of Geogian post boxes

-The Georgian post boxes in the above pictures have no numeral, so must be from the time of George the Fifth.
+The Georgian post box in the last of the the above pictures has no numeral, so must be from the time of George the Fifth.
 Before him there had not been a George for 80 years, which was before the establishment of the Penny Post in 1840.
-Note that the Georgian post box in the last picture does not have the small white tablet for details of collection times, etc.
+Note that this post box does not have the small white tablet for details of collection times.

 Chris Hayward